-Trine 2 tells the tale of a warrior, a wizard and a thief, as they set out on an adventure filled with magic, mayhem, ugly monsters to slay and puzzles to solve.
-Instead of controlling all three at once, you’ll be able to switch between them at any time, and along the lines of The Lost Vikings, each has a unique set of abilities.
-These will be put to the test during both monster bashing and maybe even more so, when a puzzle needs to be solved.
-It’s been available on PC, Mac, 360 and PS3 for a while now, but the launch of a new console needs at least one exclusive game (or at the very least, exclusive content in a port).
+Trine 2 tells the tale of a warrior, a wizard, and a thief, as they set out on an adventure filled with magic, mayhem, monsters to slay and puzzles to solve.
+Instead of controlling all three at once, you’re able to switch between them at any time, and along the lines of The Lost Vikings, each has unique abilities.
+It’s been on PC, Mac, 360 and PS3 for a while, but the launch of a new console needs at least one exclusive game (or exclusive content in a port).
 Say hello to Trine 2: Director’s Cut on the Wii U.

 But what makes this a “director’s cut”?
 Well, it comes with the Goblin Menace expansion (which is premium DLC on the other systems), along with a ton of changes and tweaks here and there – combine all that, and this just be the definitive version!
 There’s also talk of an upcoming Wii U exclusive multiplayer mode called Magic Mayhem, which is bound to be a fun (and chaotic) addition.
 Speed-runners are going to have their hands full learning each level all over again, as they have all been modified from the original PC/Mac/XBLA/PSN release.

 Those concerned about peripherals need not worry, because this game is anything but picky when it comes to controllers.
-You can play it with either the Wii U Gamepad, Wii U Pro Controller, Wii Remote/Nunchuck combo and.. even the original Classic Controller (yay!).
+You can play it with either the Wii U Gamepad, Wii U Pro Controller, Wii Remote/Nunchuck combo, or even the original Classic Controller.
 Trine 2: Director’s Cut can be purchased right now from the eShop in North America for $19.99, but Europe will have to wait until November 30.